tiagoantao/scientific-cluster/README.md

 # Scientific Cluster

-A implementation of a scientific cluster on top of QEMU.
+A virtual implementation of a scientific cluster based on LUSTRE and SLURM.
+Made available top of QEMU.

 This allows to test different architectures, components and policies.

 It can also serve to maintain a virtual version of whatever is in production (to test stuff, document, ...)

 # Requirements

 - An OS that can run QEMU
 - 12 GB of memory
 - ~30 GB of free disk space
+- root access

 # Used components